lxmx/PyPlucker/README.md

 ```

 See `~/.pluckerrc` for the options and parameters.
 Also see the excellent official documentation as supplied in the [Palm bundle](https://palmdb.net/app/plucker).

+### In Practice

+Since it's been a while since Plucker's HTML parser was last updated, it's a good idea to run more complex pages through a modern Readability filter like [percollate](https://github.com/danburzo/percollate) first.
+See an actual usage [example here](https://gist.github.com/vaskas/7262d815988a0a6d165830f66399ca67).

 ## TODO